 If you would like to find out more about how to get started in karting please contact us using the following email address:

-Leave your contact details and someone will contact you shortly.
+Put 'KIKS' in the subject box and send us your contact details, someone will contact you shortly.

 Please be aware: